DianZzzz/DianZzzz.github.io/_finance/CFA/Capital-Market-Expectations.md

 ### Inflation at or below expectations
 - Cash Equivalents (CE) and Bonds: Neutral with stable or declining yields
+- Bonds: Positive as rates decreases and prices increases.
+Persistent deflation benefits the highest-quality bonds because it increases the purchasing power of their cash flows.
+It will, however, impair the creditworthiness of lower-quality debt.
 - Equity: Positive with predictable economic growth
 - Real Estate (RE): Neutral with typical rates of return